 Crickets in the Dust

 The chirping of crickets forms the natural soundtrack to Isaan life.
-In Dansai, the village is headed by two mediums through whom agricultural wisdom is channeled from the spirit world.
-Buddhism and animistic traditions remind communities that survival depends on tending the earth so that it may, in turn, sustain them.
+In Dansai, a district in Isaan, northeast Thailand, agricultural wisdom is entwined with Buddhism and animistic traditions.
+These serve to remind the community that survival depends on tending the earth so that it may, in turn, sustain them.
 But Isaan, known as the breadbasket of the nation, is now at the forefront of Thailand’s environmental crisis.
-Sparse rain limits the dissolution of nutrients in the soil, while floods wash away topsoil, further degrading the already fragile land.
+Sparse rain limits the dissolution of nutrients in the soil, while floods wash away topsoil, further degrading the fragile land.